quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part42_AlphaGo.md

 The neural network used by AlphaGo Zero takes raw board positions as input and passes them through multiple convolutional layers to output both a policy vector `p` (probability distribution over moves) and a value function `v` (estimated probability of the current player winning).
 :p What is the architecture of the neural network in AlphaGo Zero?
 ??x
-The neural network in AlphaGo Zero takes raw board positions as input, passes them through many convolutional layers to output both a policy vector \( p \) representing a probability distribution over moves and a scalar value \( v \) representing the estimated probability of the current player winning.
+The neural network in AlphaGo Zero takes raw board positions as input, passes them through many convolutional layers to output both a policy vector $p $ representing a probability distribution over moves and a scalar value$v$ representing the estimated probability of the current player winning.

 The architecture is as follows:
 ```python